HandsOnDataViz/book/docs/HandsOnDataViz.md

 If any problems arise, see the [Fix Common Mistakes](fix.html) section of the appendix.

+Now that you have a better sense of the big picture, let’s get started with the first part of the tutorial.

 #### A) Copy the GitHub template and publish your version with GitHub Pages